 It’s hard to the get the United States federal government to admit to things it’s denied for years.
 Cannabis (commonly called marijuana) is a natural medicine and can relieve the symptoms of many ailments.
 According to the National Cancer Institute it can kill cancer cells.
 I’ll quote the exact line from the page:

 Cannabis has been shown to kill cancer cells in the laboratory.

 StuartXchange, a website maintained by Dr. Godofredo U. Stuart Jr., has tons of information on medicinal plants that exist in the Philippines.
 When I need to find information on a specific plant, I usually start at the Philippine Alternative Medicine page.

 People prefer certain plants as natural remedies in the Philippines.
 Malunggay (Moringa oleifera shortened to moringa), ampalaya (bitter melon) and tanglad (lemon grass) are three I’m familiar with.
 Some are natural remedies from other places.
 I’m familiar with oregano and cranberry juice.

 Doctors can prescribe drugs to reduce symptoms.
 They can’t prescribe nutritional supplements.
 You can thank the American Medical Association for that (I’m being sarcastic).
 Natural sources can relieve symptoms and even cure some ailments.
 Nutritional supplements come from those natural sources.

 I’ve consumed some of the things I’ve mentioned.
 Except for a certain leg condition, I’m almost as healthy as I was when I retired from the military in 1998.
-I need to lose some weight (more than a little), the leg condition will probably disappear.
+If I lose some weight (more than a little), the leg condition will probably disappear.